Oregon State vs. Stanford NCAA Football Odds, Plays and Insights | November 13, 2021

 Stanford Stats and Trends

+- This season, the Cardinal have one ATS win in two games as an underdog of 12.5 points or more.

+- Stanford has gone over the point total in 44.4% of its opportunities this year (four times in nine games with a set point total).

-- When Stanford puts up more than 27.7 points, it is 3-1 against the spread and 3-1 overall.
+- Stanford is 3-1 against the spread and 3-1 overall when the team scores more than 27.7 points.

 - This season the Cardinal have turned the ball over 12 times, while the Beavers have forced 12 turnovers.